sydney’s newest investment casting foundry

 Pattern creation

 The process begins with the creation of a pattern, made from wax or a similar material.
 This pattern is an exact replica of the final part that needs to be produced.
-This can be produced using a silicone mold of the original piece, a wax sculpture, tooling on our wax injection machine or a 3d print for small one off pieces or prototyping.
+This can be produced using a silicone mold of the original piece, a wax sculpture, tooling on our wax injection machine or a 3d print.

 assembly

-These wax patterns are attached to a central bar, creating a cluster of patterns. the bar varies in size and shape depending on the pieces being cast and the quantities.
+Wax patterns are attached to a central bar with wax rods, creating a cluster of patterns. the bar and rods varies in size and shape depending on the pieces being cast and the quantities.
 This assembly is often referred to as a "tree" or “casting tree” due to its branch-like appearance.
+Sprues or additional bars are placed on the casting tree as necessary to ensure the molten metal will flow evenly through the mold and provide stability during the molding process.

 investment